Tumblers: A Novel Collider Signature for Long-Lived Particles: Distinguishing Tumblers via Mass Reconstruction

 Were it possible to measure with arbitrary precision both the magnitude of the momentum of each jet in a tumbler event and the time at which each jet exits the tracker, it would be possible to reconstruct the $m_n$ exactly from the relations in Eq.~(\ref{eq:solsallsummary}).
 In practice, of course, our ability to reconstruct these masses is limited by the precision with which the detector is capable of measuring these quantities.
 Nevertheless, provided that these uncertainties are sufficiently small, it is highly likely that the $m_n$ values obtained when these reconstruction formulas are applied to the jets associated with a tumbler will satisfy certain basic self-consistency criteria.
 For example, these reconstructed $m_n$ values will be real, positive, and properly ordered in the sense that $m_2 > m_1 > m_0$.

 By contrast, when the mass-reconstruction formulas in Eq.~(\ref{eq:solsallsummary}) are applied to the jets associated with a pair of DVs in the same event which do {\it not}\/ arise from successive decays along the same decay chain, it is far less likely that they will yield a set of masses for the $\chi_n$ which satisfy these criteria.
-This consideration suggest that these mass-reconstruction formulas can be used in order to distinguish tumbler events from the far larger ``background'' of non-tumbler events involving multiple DVs which also arises in our model --- and indeed arises generically in scenarios wherein the LLPs involved in the tumbler decay chain have identical quantum numbers.
+This consideration suggests that these mass-reconstruction formulas can be used in order to distinguish tumbler events from the far larger ``background'' of non-tumbler events involving multiple DVs which also arises in our model --- and indeed arises generically in scenarios wherein the LLPs involved in the tumbler decay chain have identical quantum numbers.

 In order to assess the extent to which we are able to distinguish tumbler events from other events involving multiple DVs in this way, we perform a Monte-Carlo analysis.
 Our specific procedure is as follows.
 Using the \texttt{MG5\_aMC@NLO} code package~\cite{Alwall:2014hca}, and for each of our parameter-space benchmarks, we generate 100,000 events for the initial pair-production process $pp\rightarrow \phi^\dagger\phi$ at a center-of-mass energy $\sqrt{s} = 14$~TeV.~ This process overwhelmingly dominates the event rate for both tumbler-class and all relevant DV-class processes.
-We have chosen the number of events we include in our simulations to be sufficiently large that, as we shall see, the $m_n$ can be adequately reconstructed when the timing uncertainty is small.
-Nevertheless, we emphasize that this remains true even when the number of events in each sample is far smaller.
+The number of events in this sample is of course far larger than the expected event count for this pair-production process at the HL-LHC.~ Indeed, our goal at this stage of the analysis is simply to examine the detailed shapes of these distributions and thereby develop a nuanced understanding of how different event-selection criteria impact these shapes.
+It is therefore advantageous for us to consider a large population of events and a relatively narrow bin width for each $m_n$ distribution.
+Once we have such an understanding, we shall return to assess the extent to which the $m_n$ can be reconstructed with a population of events appropriate for near-future collider studies and a coarser set of bin widths.